ttkienn/Kaguya-Pr0ject/README.md

 ### Eng
 To embark on this journey, you'll need NodeJS version 16.x.
 [Click here to download it.](https://nodejs.org/en/download/current/)

+## Use [KaguyaExtension](https://github.com/ttkienn/KaguyaExtension) to get the appstate from your Facebook account then paste it on appstate.json

 ### Cloning
 ```sh
 # Vietnamese